CandOpSec/IncidentResponsePlan/docs/index.md

 Our company outsources most of the advisories, such as legal department advisors.

 ### Education and Awareness
 Our company extensive researches on subjects of information security and cyber security are sufficient to stay up-to-date with bleeding edge technologies and vulnerabilities.
-We use that knowledge to spread between our structures durin comprehensive lectures and technical workshops for our Engineers, Developers, Audit Teams and ordinary employees.
+We use that knowledge to spread between our structures during comprehensive lectures and technical workshops for our Engineers, Developers, Audit Teams and ordinary employees.

 ### Information Sharing
 Sharing of the information inside of our company is possible by any secure channel.
 We are global e-lottery system and it is feasible to use secured network connections to communicate and share information about current system's state.